unRob/milpa/.milpa/docs/milpa/util/tmp.md

 `@tmp.file HANDLE`

-Creates a temporary file (in `/tmp` with `HANDLE` as prefix) and exports a new variable named `HANDLE` with the path to this new file. `HANDLE` should therefore be a valid variable name identifier.
+Creates a temporary file (in `/tmp` with `HANDLE` as prefix) and exports a new variable named exactly like the value of `HANDLE` pointing to the path of this new temporary file. `HANDLE` should therefore be a valid variable name identifier.

 ```sh
 #!/usr/bin/env bash